digital-blueprint/toolkit/packages/auth/README.md

 - `try-login` (optional, default: off): if enabled the a login will happen if the user is already logged in and finishing the login process would not result in a page location change (reload/redirect).
     - example `<dbp-auth-keycloak try-login></dbp-auth-keycloak>`
+- `requested-login-status` (optional, default: `unknown`): can be set to `logged-in` or `logged-out` to request a login or logout
+    - example `<dbp-auth-keycloak requested-login-status="logged-in"></dbp-auth-keycloak>`
+    - note: most often this should be an attribute that is not set directly, but subscribed at a provider

 ### Keycloak Specific Attributes